hbhungg/mnist-draw/README.md

 # mnist-draw
 This repository contains a single page website that enables users to hand-draw and classify digits (0-9) using machine learning.
 A machine learning model trained against the MNIST dataset is used for classification.

+This is a fork that ported too PyTorch library.
+Cause I want to learn PyTorch.
+This is also a rewrite of my old fork.

 # Setup
-Python 3.5+ is required for compatability with all required modules
+Python 3.5+ is required for compatability with all required modules.

 ```bash
 # Clone this repository